-- Updated: Any individual visiting the College who does not share proof of vaccination will be presumed unvaccinated.
+- Any individual visiting the College who does not share proof of vaccination will be presumed unvaccinated.
 Those individuals must show a negative COVID-19 test taken no more than seven (7) days prior to the campus visit.
-This includes: - o Students not taking in-person classes (and not subject to the vaccination requirement) who need access to a campus area or office and do not share proof that they are vaccinated. - o Faculty, staff, and visitors who do not share proof that they are vaccinated. - Anyone who arrives at the campus without a negative COVID-19 test or proof of vaccination will be denied entry and informed of the testing requirement. - Updated: Testing protocol is subject to guidance from CUNY Central Office. - Updated: Unvaccinated or partially vaccinated people who are subject to required COVID-19 testing may undergo regular, weekly testing (referred to in public health as "screening testing") as determined by CUNY. - o The College reserves the right to mandate random coronavirus testing for all individuals regularly on campus, whether vaccinated or not (referred to in public health as "surveillance testing").
-The frequency of such testing will depend upon the COVID-19 positivity rate, among other factors. - Details about testing guidelines and available COVID-19 testing, such as CUNY-provided testing or priority testing sites for CUNY community members, will be communicated to the college community through the website and/or other channels as needed.
+This includes: - O Students not taking in-person classes (and not subject to the vaccination requirement) who need access to a campus area or office and do not share proof that they are vaccinated. - o Faculty, staff, and visitors who do not share proof that they are vaccinated. - Anyone who arrives at the campus without a negative COVID-19 test or proof of vaccination will be denied entry and informed of the testing requirement. - Testing protocol is subject to guidance from CUNY Central Office. - O Unvaccinated or partially vaccinated people who are subject to required COVID-19 testing may undergo regular, weekly testing (referred to in public health as "screening testing") as determined by CUNY. - o The College reserves the right to mandate random coronavirus testing for all individuals regularly on campus, whether vaccinated or not (referred to in public health as "surveillance testing").
+The frequency of such testing will depend upon the COVID-19 positivity rate, among other factors. - Details about testing guidelines and available COVID-19 testing, such as CUNY-provided testing or priority testing sites for CUNY community members, will be communicated to the college community through the website and/or other channels as needed. - Students, employees, and staff who may not be tested under current/active CUNY protocols are encouraged to utilize New York City's free COVID-19 testing centers.
+For more information, see the NYC.gov/covid-19 Testing-page.